 The underlying principle of assessing pupils' progress is based on observing pupils solving problems in a range of contexts.
-The SwitchedOnComputing team have mapped the curriculum to the ComputingAtSchool Computing Progression Pathways as a framework against which pupils' progress in Computing can be assessed and tracked all the way from Year 1 - Year 6.
-In Reception we use a skills checklist based on the EYFS and Level 1 National Curriculum criteria and our own expectations for the year.
+In Reception through to Year 8 we use a skills checklist based on the National Curriculum criteria and our own expectations for the year.